-If you’re new to the digital recruitment scene then you may wonder, what is an online video interview?
+If you're new to the digital recruitment scene, you may wonder, what is an online video interview?

 There are many names for online video interviews that you may have heard of.
-In this blog post, we are going to look at online video interviewing otherwise known as virtual interviewing or one way recorded interview.
+It is otherwise known as virtual interviewing or one way recorded interview.
+In this blog post, we will look at online video interviewing.

 Coming up in this post:

 - What is an online video interview?